Types of life insurance

 Decreasing life insurance

-For many people, the first time they think about life insurance is when they first take out a mortgage.
+For many people, the first time they talk about life insurance is when they first take out a mortgage.
 In this instance, you could choose a term duration that covers the length of your mortgage repayments, as once the mortgage has been paid off you may not have a need for life insurance to protect it.
 Decreasing term life insurance, sometimes known as mortgage life insurance, means your cash sum decreases roughly in with the way a repayment mortgage decreases, though the premiums stay the same unless changes are made to the policy.
 The upshot is that you can choose the exact amount of cover for your needs, and the premiums are lower, due to the fact the cash sum reduces over time.

 Level term life insurance